PowerShell/JsonAdapter/README.md

-# JsonAdapter
+# PSAdapter

-This is a FeedbackProvider and SuggestionPredictor for native utilities which have a json adapter written for them, or if the `jc` utility is installed suggestions on how it may be incorporated into the users command line.
+This is a FeedbackProvider and SuggestionPredictor for native utilities which have an adapter written for them, or if the `jc` utility is installed suggestions on how it may be incorporated into the users command line.

-The following is a transcript where the `uname` command is used and has a `uname-json` script which can convert the output to an object, as well as how `jc` can be used to transform the text output into an object suitable for use with PowerShell.
+The following is a transcript where the `uname` command is used and has a `uname-adapter` script which can convert the output to an object, as well as how `jc` can be used to transform the text output into an object suitable for use with PowerShell.